chengts95/rustpower/Readme.md

 - [Pandapower](https://github.com/e2nIEE/pandapower): An easy-to-use Python package for power system analysis.
 - [PyPower](/https://github.com/rwl/PYPOWER): A Python implementation of the power flow analysis tool MatPower.
 - [MatPower](https://matpower.org/): A package of MATLAB-based power system simulation, analysis, and optimization tools.

+## Comparison with Existing Tools

+PyPower and PandaPower: These tools use traditional ways to build admittance matrices.
+They perform dynamic slicing in each iteration to extract vectors and matrices for PQ and PV nodes.
+While this approach is general, it can lead to performance bottlenecks when dealing with large-scale power systems.

+This Program: By using some simple linear algebra methods, this program constructs the required vectors and matrices during initialization, avoiding the need for dynamic slicing in each iteration.
+I believe it will never become necessary to check individual column in the jacobian matrix during its construction.
+This not only simplifies the code logic but also significantly improves computational efficiency beyond the benefits brought by Rust and KLU.

 ## Installation